lucaros1190/EntoSim/docs/entosim_tutorial.md

 | 20   | 40.24 |  1  |1.022|
 | 23   | 29.24 |  1  |0.474|

 Selecting the option 'e' you will convert automatically the development times in development rates, the real input needed by Fittasso for fitting operations (options 'a', 'b', 'c', 'd').
-If you already have your data in Temperature and Development rates format (aldready converted), you can insert the data directly into input/LifeTablesRates.txt.
+If you already have your data in Temperature and Development rates format (already converted), you can insert the data directly into input/LifeTablesRates.txt.
 Also in this case you have to report the data of Temperature, Development rate, Temperature error, Development time error separated by a tab space and without any header, as shown in the file example inside */input*.

 Notice that the errors on the variables are mandatory, hence if you have no experimental errors, just insert '0' values in the last two columns.